samhaswon/selfhosted-bible/README.md

-# ESV-WEB
+# Self-hosted Bible
-A self-hosted webapp connecting to Crossway's ESV API
+A self-hosted webapp of various Bible versions including the KJV, ESV, and ASV.

 # Instructions

-## Generating a key:
+## Generating an API key for ESV access:
 After creating an account at [esv.org](https://www.esv.org/), create an API key at [https://api.esv.org/account/create-application/](https://api.esv.org/account/create-application/).
 Then place the key in [api-key.txt](api-key.txt) in place of "<key-goes-here>".

 ## Running the application